-Topic 45 Expenditures, Expenses and Disbursements Issued 12/07/15 Section 20 Disbursements Page 2 of 5
+Stat e of Arizona Accounting Mar nual Topic 45 Expenditures, Expenses s and Disbursements Issued 09/10/18

+Section 20 Disbursements

+Page 2 of 5

 - 2. Sufficient spending authority-appropriation, allotment and/or grant funds, or other authority as may be applicable-must be available before any disbursement may be made. - 3.
 Adequate money must be available before any disbursement may be made. - 4.
-Before any disbursement or transfer of public monies is made: - 4.1.
-An authorized representative of the agency requesting the disbursement must certify that the disbursement or transfer is for a valid public purpose and that sufficient spending authority and money are available to effect the disbursement or transfer. - 4.2.
+Any expenditure should be reasonable, justified, prudent, documented and consistent with the role of management and employees as custodians of public monies. - 4.1.
+After due consideration, expenditures that can reasonably, legally, and ethically be avoided without jeopardizing an agency's mission should not be made. - 4.2.
+It should always be borne in mind that the cost related to an expenditure should not exceed the benefit to the State or State-sponsored activity. - 5.
+Before any disbursement or transfer of public monies is made: - 5.1.
+An authorized representative of the agency requesting the disbursement must certify that the disbursement or transfer is for a valid public purpose and that sufficient spending authority and money are available to effect the disbursement or transfer. - 5.2.
 The certification is as follows: "I certify that this expenditure is for a valid public purpose and is consistent with all applicable statutes, laws, appropriations, grants, and contracts.
-I also certify that sufficient appropriation and monies are available for this expenditure and that I am authorized to disburse these monies." - 4.2.1.
-As employed immediately above, the term "appropriation" is used in its legal sense as authority to expend public monies and applies to both appropriated and non-appropriated funds. - 4.3.
-This certification may take whatever form may be prescribed by the GAO, including paper or digital, individual or blanket. - 4.3.1.
-One-but not the only possible-form of blanket certification is that used by a budget unit with respect to payroll reconciliations. - 5.
-In accordance with A.R.S. § 35-342, "Any agency which [sic] purchases or procures goods and services from a nongovernmental entity on account shall pay the account in full within thirty [30] days after the receipt of goods or services and correct notice of amount due in writing to the agency or shall pay interest on the outstanding balance at the rate prescribed in A.R.S. § 44-1201 until the account is paid in full, unless a good faith dispute exists as to the agency's obligation to pay all or a portion of the account. - 5.1.
-All interest payments shall be paid out of current year funds. - 5.2.
-All interest payments, late fees or similar charges of one hundred dollars (\$100) or more must be recorded using object 7232, Interest on Overdue Payments. - 5.3.
-Interest charges, late fees and similar charges of less than one hundred dollars (\$100) should be paid as part of the claim for goods or services. - 6.
-Obligations of funds in excess of appropriated amounts are the responsibility of the agency director unless the Legislature enacts a supplemental appropriation.
+I also certify that sufficient appropriation and monies are available for this expenditure and that I am authorized to disburse these monies." - 5.2.1.
+As employed immediately above, the term "appropriation" is used in its legal sense as authority to expend public monies and applies to both appropriated and non-appropriated funds. - 5.3.
+This certification may take whatever form may be prescribed by the GAO, including paper or digital, individual or blanket. - 5.3.1.
+One-but not the only possible-form of blanket certification is that used by a budget unit with respect to payroll reconciliations. - 6.
+In accordance with A.R.S. § 35-342, "Any agency which [sic] purchases or procures goods and services from a nongovernmental entity on account shall pay the account in full within thirty [30] days after the receipt of goods or services and correct notice of amount due in writing to the agency or shall pay interest on the outstanding balance at the rate prescribed in A.R.S. § 44-1201 until the account is paid in full, unless a good faith dispute exists as to the agency's obligation to pay all or a portion of the account. - 6.1.
+All interest payments shall be paid out of current year funds.

+State of Arizona Accounting Manual

-Topic 45 Expenditures, Expenses and Disbursements Issued 12/07/15 Section 20 Disbursements Page 3 of 5
+Topic 45 Expenditures, Expenses and Disbursements Issued 09/10/18

+Section 20 Disbursements Page 3 of 5